 Why do tulips have special vases?

-Today, these vases are more and more sought after for their history, their aesthetic value, and also because they are an excellent way to extend the life span of a tulip bouquet.
+Today, these vases are becoming more and more sought after for their history, their aesthetic value and because they are an excellent way to extend the life span of a tulip bouquet.
 Arranging each stem individually helps the flower retain its upright shape, even once it's taken on too much water and has begun to droop.

 Contemporary tulip vase

 The photo shows three modern variations on the original single stem tulip vase.
 The vase in the top right, known as the coral vase, comes from Pols Potten.
-Its organic shape is well-suited to a contemporary arrangement of tulips.
+Its organic shape is well suited to a contemporary arrangement of tulips.
 The bottom left vase comes from Dutch design store &Klevering.
 Capable of holding seven stems, it suits all lovers of symmetry.
-The one on the top left is a vase from our photographer’s own collection. eBay is full of second-, third- or even fourth-hand vases — they may not all be to your taste, but sometimes its their eccentricity that adds to their appeal.
+The one on the top left is a vase from our photographer’s own collection. eBay is full of second, third or even fourth-hand vases — they may not all be to your taste, but sometimes their eccentricity that adds to their appeal.